Frequently Asked Questions

 How much can one carry?

 Too young?
 DO NOT PACK YOUR GOATS UNTIL THEIR 4TH YEAR!
-They do not need "soft pack" training and it can actually harm the goat.
+(This means AFTER their 3rd birthday.)
+They do not need "soft pack" training and it can actually harm the goat if you use anything other then a built for goats pack.
+Absolutely avoid dog packs that put the weight directly on the spine.

 Why Pack Goats?